Rental Living – Suburban single-family

 The UK housing market is chronically undersupplied and Build to Rent is an increasingly important long-term solution.
 While the majority of the BtR sector to date has been focused on urban, mid-to-high rise apartments, there is a significant and growing demand for suburban BtR.
 This segment of the BtR market is heavily undersupplied.

 Technology rich environments in the UK attract disproportionate levels of innovation and growth, which in turn drives demand for high quality rental housing.
 A skilled, highly educated workforce is an important driver of prosperity — where there are high levels of education, there are high levels of growth.
-Tech Towns are locations where technology and an educated workforce intersect.
+Knowledge Centres are locations where technology and an educated workforce intersect.

 Professionally-managed, large-scale, build-to-rent residential is widely recognised as an essential part of the solution and in recent years there has been a significant amount of investment in purpose-built, town-centre rental apartments.
 While this type of development forms an important component in the rental equation, MGT believes that the UK needs a more diversified rental housing strategy.